 - The use of the introductory signal phrase as well as the continued reference back to the source while including additional information helps show readers the credibility of your source while reminding them that you’re using borrowed information.

 - The explanation or context provided by you the student is nearly as long as the paraphrase citation, making your voice be just as strong (or stronger) than the voice of the citation.

 And here’s a link to transitional language post if you’re looking for ways to provide more transition within and between your paragraphs.

-Remember that you’ll need to log into the library site if you’re not using a campus computer.
-When you reach the log in screen, you’ll enter 24611 + your purple student number + 01, and then enter your last name.
+- it’ll redirect you to a log in screen, you’ll enter 24611 + your student number + 01, and then enter your last name.